How to cook rice: the expert guide

 Learn how to cook perfect rice below, including how long to cook rice, then check out our best rice recipes, from Mexican rice to kedgeree, pilaf one-pots to creamy rice pudding.

 1. Weigh accurately

 The rule of thumb when cooking longer-grain rice is to use exactly twice the weight of water to weight of rice (so, for 300g of rice, use 600ml of water).
 Use too little water and the rice may be undercooked and have caught on the bottom of the pan.
 Too much and the rice will be waterlogged.
 Portion-wise, if the rice is accompanying a curry, 50g (raw weight) per person is sufficient.
-Or, for a main meal, such as the pilaf in this recipe, 75-100g is enough, depending on how many other ingredients are added.
+Or, for a main meal, 75-100g is enough, depending on how many other ingredients are added.

 2. Wash the rice

 It might be tempting to skip this step but washing rice before cooking removes excess starch.
 If the rice isn’t washed, the starch is released into the water as it cooks and congeals, clumping the grains together.
 Tip the weighed rice into a large bowl and fill with cold water.
 Use your hand to move the grains around so the water becomes cloudy.
 Drain, refill and keep repeating until the water is clear, then drain really well.